XorDev/xordev.github.io/plans.md

+﻿
 ## planned features

+*   Button for sharing tutorial on twitter (can extend to buttons for multiple platforms)

+## potential features?

+*   Dynamic loading of Glossary entries (it'll be a very big page if every glossary entry is loaded at once)
+*   List that shows titles/highlights from paragraphs/points in the text, same way this one works: https://tonystr.net/test/generated/digitocracy …

+## implemented

 *   Tutorials linking to next/previous tutorials, with some metadata displayed
-*   List that shows titles/highlights from paragraphs/points in the text, same way this one works: https://tonystr.net/test/generated/digitocracy …
-*   Button for sharing tutorial on twitter (can have multiple buttons for multiple platforms if you'd like)
-*   Dynamic loading of Glossary entries (it'll probably be a very big page if every glossary entry loaded at once)

-## implemented (done)

 *   Glossary entry links
 *   Tutorials search bar
 *   Glossary search bar